Notice of Privacy Practices

 As permitted by HIPAA, we may disclose your PHI to:

 - National Security and Intelligence Organizations

 - Workers Compensation Agents

-We may also disclose relevant PHI to a family member, friend, or anyone else you designate in order for that person to be involved in your care or payment related to your care.
-We may also disclose PHI to those assisting in disaster relief efforts so that others can be notified about your condition, status and location.
+We may also disclose PHI to those assisting in disaster relief efforts so that family or friends can be notified about your condition, status and location.

 Note Regarding State Law

 For all of the above purposes, when state law is more restrictive than federal law, we are required to follow the more restrictive state law.

 You have the right to access your PHI that we have created.
 You may receive your test results online or on your smartphone using our mobile app, or obtain a form to request a copy of your results, by visiting our website at dlolab.com/results.
 You may also call our Customer Service team at 405-608-6100 or 800-891-2917.
 If your request for test information is denied, you may request that the denial be reviewed.